Posted on

 Proper hydration during a move is crucial to keep your body functioning optimally.
 To ensure you stay adequately hydrated, it is important to have an ample supply of water and/or sports drinks readily available, even if you’re moving during the cooler months.
 These beverages can help replenish the fluids lost due to sweating and physical exertion.
 Additionally, sipping on water or sports drinks at regular intervals throughout the move will help maintain your body’s hydration levels.
 Remember to listen to your body’s signals and drink whenever you feel thirsty.
 By prioritizing hydration and having a variety of hydrating beverages accessible, you will ensure that your body stays hydrated throughout the moving process.

-Have An Emergency Plan
+Have an Emergency Backup Plan

 If you take precautions, you most likely won’t have to worry about emergencies.
 However, accidents do happen and it’s best to be prepared for them when they do.
 If you or a family member requires medication, make sure it’s handy and that everyone knows where it is.
 Be sure to keep medications with you and not pack them in a box where they may be hard to find at the new location.
+Similarly, label your first aid kit and keep it with your necessities during the move.

 Schedule Utility Shut Offs and Setups